SpheneDev/SpheneServer/Docker/run/ENV_CONFIGURATION.md

-# Mare Synchronos Environment Configuration
+﻿# Sphene Synchronos Environment Configuration

-This file explains the usage of environment variables in the `.env` file for the Mare Synchronos Docker setup.
+This file explains the usage of environment variables in the `.env` file for the Sphene Synchronos Docker setup.

 ## Overview

-The `.env` file contains all important configuration values for the Mare Synchronos system.
+The `.env` file contains all important configuration values for the Sphene Synchronos system.
 These values are used by the Docker Compose files and application configurations.

 ## Important Notes

 ### For local development:
 - The default values in the `.env` file are optimized for local development
-- `DEV_MARE_CDNURL` should be set to `http://localhost:6200`
+- `DEV_SPHENE_CDNURL` should be set to `http://localhost:6200`
 - Database and Redis passwords can use the default values

 ### For production environments:
 - **IMPORTANT**: `JWT_SECRET` must be changed!
 Use a secure, random string with at least 64 characters
 - `POSTGRES_PASSWORD` and `REDIS_PASSWORD` should use secure, unique passwords
-- `DEV_MARE_CDNURL` should point to the public URL of your server
+- `DEV_SPHENE_CDNURL` should point to the public URL of your server

 ## Configuration Categories

 ### Database Configuration
 - `POSTGRES_HOST`: PostgreSQL server host (default: localhost)
 - `POSTGRES_PORT`: PostgreSQL server port (default: 5432)
-- `POSTGRES_DB`: Database name (default: mare)
+- `POSTGRES_DB`: Database name (default: sphene)
-- `POSTGRES_USER`: Database user (default: mare)
+- `POSTGRES_USER`: Database user (default: sphene)
 - `POSTGRES_PASSWORD`: Database password (default: secretdevpassword)

 ### Redis Configuration